dheero/OBF.github.io/wiki/BOSC_2011/BOFs.md

 identification of what is missing in Debian/Ubuntu to help your daily routine.

+-   Python in Bioinformatics.
+Organizer: Brad Chapman

+Discuss Biopython development or ask questions.
+Generally talk about use of Python in Bioinformatics and useful libraries.

 ------------------------------------------------------------------------

 -   Return to **[ BOSC 2011 Schedule](BOSC_2011_Schedule "wikilink")**